Current Projects

 of poems by William Wordsworth.
 They were

-contributions to the project
+written as contributions to the project

 'Wordsworth 250 - For the Love of Nature'.